 On Google you have to start by creating a Tag Manager Account if you do not have one already.
 To access the page to create an account or to log in to your existing Tag Manager account click here

 Triggers are something you can set up and customize within your Google Tag Manager.

 Accessing Bokun booking transaction variables within Google Tag Manager

 You have access to all information about the checkout process in the window variable window.__widgetStore.

 The variable is a hierarchical tree of useful data, for example, you can get the total price of the purchase using sub-variable in the tree: window.__widgetStore.shoppingCartStore.cart.totalPrice.

-NOTE that the tree structure inside window.__widgetStore object can change over time as Bokun system evolves.
+⚠️ NOTE: The tree structure inside window.__widgetStore object can change over time as Bókun system evolves.

-To define Bokun booking transaction variable within Google Tag Manager:
+To define Bókun booking transaction variable within Google Tag Manager, follow the steps below: